tyknkd/news-analyzer/README.md

 discovery of the endpoints within the API.
 ![homepage](https://github.com/tyknkd/news-analyzer/blob/main/images/screenshot_api_hateoas.png)

+## Testing
+Gradle is used to implement unit and integration tests, and these tests are incorporated into the continuous integration/continuous deployment workflow.
+Using test doubles and mock external services, the unit tests check each element of the system (e.g., database operations, message queue, data processing, etc.), and the integration tests check that these elements function together at the app level as expected.
+That is, that data can be reliably collected, stored, transferred to the data analyzer, stored, processed, passed to the web server, stored, and displayed to the end user.

 ## Monitoring
 Production monitoring is accomplished by scraping metrics with [Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) and visualizing with [Google Cloud Monitoring](https://cloud.google.com/monitoring).